-In August of this year I received my PhD in Philosophy from the University of Colorado Boulder where I currently hold a position as a lecturer.
+In August of 2013 I received my PhD in Philosophy from the University of Colorado Boulder where I currently hold a position as a lecturer.
 My dissertation is an attempt to solve a puzzle regarding our obligations to future generations that is known as the Non-identity Problem.
 The Non-identity Problem arises for actions that affect both the quality of life and the identities of future individuals.
 The peculiar features of this kind of action leave it resistant to the traditional tools of moral assessment.
 I argue that we can solve the non-identity problem while retaining most of our ordinary moral commitments if we accept that the welfare of future generations contributes intrinsic moral value to states of affairs.

 Contact me: firstname.lastname@example.org